neondatabase/helm-charts/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+These helm charts are used for deploying several services that make up the Neon platform.
+Please note that the charts do not give you a fully working Neon-like system: they are just for individual services, and are unlikely to be useful for you unless you're also deploying other components (e.g. postgres) independently.

 This functionality is in beta and is subject to change.
 The code is provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

 ## Usage